liuzihe02/RDPO/README.md

 ## Notes

 - `LlamaFactory` is stored in the `train/` subdirectory, install it in the train subdir before running anything
+- Cutoff length and batch size significantly affects memory usage
+- Deepspeed3 doesnt work with bitsandbytes for some reason

 ---